Skip to content

 Note

-If public key is set, CloudStack will register the public key.
-If nothing is set, CloudStack will create a new SSH key pair.
+If public key is set, OpenCloud will register the public key.
+If nothing is set, OpenCloud will create a new SSH key pair.

 5. If needed change the Domain dropdown (Optional)